 By aligning stakeholders with their respective roles and responsibilities, organizations can create a framework for stakeholder engagement that is both effective and efficient.
 Additionally, stakeholder mapping can help to identify potential areas of conflict and misunderstanding, allowing organizations to address these issues before they become major problems.

-Ultimately, stakeholder mapping is a valuable tool that can help organizations to improve stakeholder communication and boost team alignment.
+Stakeholder mapping is a valuable tool that can help organizations to improve stakeholder communication and build team alignment.

 When do I need a stakeholder map?